 Everything you need to know about Svalbard before your trip, from currency to language, local festivals, time zones & safety of the water.
 Plus great ideas about what to see, do and eat while in Svalbard!

-From Old Norse Svalbarði, svalr = cold and barð = edge, ridge, turf or beard.
-Called Spitsbergen, or Spitzbergen when it was discovered by the Dutch spitse + bergen meaning pointed mountains or, in Dutch.
-Re-named Svalbard by the Norwegians when they took administrative & legislative control in 1925.
+Old Norse Svalbarði, svalr = cold + barð = edge, ridge, turf or beard.
+Called Spitsbergen, or Spitzbergen (meaning pointed mountains,) when discovered by the Dutch [spitse = pointed + bergen (from Old Norse berg = mountain🔍)] Named Svalbard by the Norwegians when they took administrative & legislative control in 1925, with Spitsbergen now referring to just largest of Svalbard's island.

-The name is a reference to a land mentioned in the 14th-century Islandske Annaler (Icelandic Annals) which records it’s discovery in 1194 by Norse Vikings, 400 years earlier than the generally accepted history of the Dutch discovery.
-It’s also mentioned in the Norwegian Landnámabók (Book of Settlements, early 12th century) though detractors claim the land called Svalbard in those text actually referred to a part of Greenland’s coast.
+The new name was a reference to a land mentioned in the 14c Islandske Annaler (Icelandic Annals) which records it’s discovery in 1194 by Norse Vikings, 400 years earlier than the generally accepted history of the Dutch discovery.
+It’s also mentioned in the Norwegian Landnámabók (Book of Settlements, early 12c) though detractors claim the land called Svalbard in those text actually referred to a part of Greenland’s coast.

-There is nothing quite so peaceful as the silence of the frozen Arctic air, broken only by the crunch of ice crusted snow under your boots.
-Winter activities abound outside the village but nothing compares the wonder of the island itself in the world's most northern inhabited land.
+There's nothing so peaceful as the silence of frozen Arctic air, broken only by the crunch of crusted snow.
+Winter activities abound outside the village & the wonder of the world's most northern inhabited land can't be beat.

 @ a glance essentials: